deepchocolate/pgs/README.md

 # pgs
-Just random stuff about polygenic scores (PGS)
+Just random stuff used in the context of polygenic scores (PGS)

 Use at your own risk